-4 Credits ■ Spring ■ HU/hu
+4 Credits - Spring - HU/hu

 A continuation of SPA-201.
-Class activities are designed to develop mastery of listening, reading, speaking, and writing in Spanish.
-Students work with written and audio materials of increasing difficulty to further promote accuracy and fluency.
-In addition to studying works from Spain and Latin America, students write essays and conduct debates on contemporary topics.
+Class activities are designed to develop mastery of listening, speaking reading and writing in Spanish.
+Students work with audio, video and written materials of increasing difficulty to promote fluency and accuracy.
+In addition to reading short texts from Spain and Latin America, students follow contemporary news from all over the Spanish-speaking world and produce a capstone paper and a 'news video' on one issue of particular interest.
 This class, conducted in Spanish, meets four hours a week.
 One additional hour of laboratory is required.
-Prerequisite: "C-" or better in SPA-201, SPA-placement, or permission of the instructor.
+Prerequisite: C- or better in SPA-201, SPA placement or permission of the instructor.